 Monkey Beach

-A small beach 150 metres in the southwest of the island with lush vegetation, which creates a very conducive environment for monkeys.
+A small beach 150 meters in the southwest of the island with lush vegetation, which creates a very conducive environment for monkeys.
 This beach is not accessible by land.
-Our transportation took 15 mins by Longboat, which departed from the Tonsai Pier on Koh Phi Phi island.
+Our transportation took 15 minutes by Longboat, departing from Tonsai Pier on Koh Phi Phi.

 Throughout the island, there are warning signs (which we hadn’t noticed beforehand) that tourists shouldn’t give food to the monkeys.
 The reason is that they become spoiled and then are too lazy to hunt for their food, which is provided by the forest.

-One sad sight was the polluted beach with plastic bottles and various other litter lying around.
+One sad sight was the polluted beach littered with plastic bottles and other trash.
 The monkeys living amongst this.
 We saw a baby monkey picking up a plastic water bottle and nibbling at it.
 For this reason, please make sure that when you are leaving Monkey Beach, or any other beach, that you have taken all your odds and ends with you and that you haven’t left something behind which might be harmful to the animals or the environment.

-Another option for the more daring tourists is visiting Monkey Beach in a kayak.
-The route takes 45 minutes with strong rowing ability, but rather tiring if you are visiting the islands to relax.
+Another option for the more daring tourists is to visit Monkey Beach by kayak.
+The route takes 45 minutes with strong rowing ability, but it can be rather tiring if you are visiting the islands to relax.

 Bamboo Island